inariksit/inariksit.github.io/_posts/2018-08-28-gf-gotchas.markdown

 ## Generating MissingXxx

 When you have a resource grammar that is not quite complete, but you still want to have the API functions for it, you generate a `MissingXxx.gf` (where `Xxx` is the extension of your language).
-It looks like [this](https://github.com/GrammaticalFramework/gf-rgl/blob/master/src/basque/MissingEus.gf#L3) or [this](https://github.com/GrammaticalFramework/gf-rgl/blob/master/src/latin/MissingLat.gf#L3).
+The file itself looks like [this](https://github.com/GrammaticalFramework/gf-rgl/blob/master/src/basque/MissingEus.gf#L3). **You need to add `** open MissingXxx in {}` in front of every file in the `api` directory, like [this](https://github.com/GrammaticalFramework/gf-rgl/blob/master/src/api/ConstructorsLat.gf#L3-L4)**.
+If it still doesn't work, try to include the directory in the header, like this: `--# -path=.:alltenses:prelude:../Xxx`.
+But I've seen it work without the latter so I'm not quite sure, maybe it depends on some environment variables or the position of the stars.

 Here's how to generate one, mostly for myself so I don't need to type these again next time. :-P